ibm-cloud-docs/solution-tutorials/image-classification-code-engine.hidden.md

    {:tip}

-2. Define a configmap to hold the bucket name and the endpoint as the information isn't sensitive,
+2. You will also need to provide the application with your Bucket name where you want to store the images, as well as your COS endpoint.
+Define a configmap to hold the bucket name and the endpoint as the information isn't sensitive.
+ConfigMaps are a Kubernetes object, which allows you to decouple configuration artifacts from image content to keep containerized applications portable.
+You could create this configmap from a file or from a key value pair -- for now we'll use a key value pair with the `--from-literal` flag.
    ```sh
    ibmcloud code-engine configmap create --name backend-configuration \
    --from-literal=COS_BUCKETNAME=<COS_BUCKET_NAME> \